Medical Student Records: Student Access

 By default, students have view-only access to most of the contents in their record.
 Exceptions are limited to the student’s AMCAS application and Medical College Admission Test scores; advising, Assistant/Associate Dean for Students, and Director

 of Academic Achievement meeting notes; and, Advancement Committee- and Fitness Committee-related documentation.

 If a student wishes to review or challenge their educational records, written request for access to the record(s) should

 be submitted to the school official with control over the specific student education record they would like to inspect and review.
 If the student is unsure, requests may be addressed to the Larner College of Medicine Registrar.
 If the records

-are not created by the school official to whom the request is submitted, that official shall advise the student of the correct school official to whom the request should be addressed.
+are not created by the school official to whom the request is submitted, that official shall advise the student regarding the correct school official to whom the request should be addressed.